sergeyleschev/sergeyleschev/sergeyleschev-fullstack-roadmap.md

     - [X] Learn GIT, create a few repositories on GitHub, share your code with other people
     - [X] Know HTTP(S) protocol, request methods (GET, POST, PUT, PATCH, DELETE, OPTIONS)
     - [X] Get familiar with terminal, configure your shell (bash, zsh, fish)
-    - [X] Read a few books about algorithms and data structures
+    - [X] Studied algorithms and data structures in the university
-    - [X] Read a few books about design patterns
+    - [X] Studied design patterns in the university
 - [X] Learn React on [official website](https://reactjs.org/tutorial/tutorial.html) or complete some [courses](https://egghead.io/courses/the-beginner-s-guide-to-react)
 - [X] Get familiar with tools that you will be using
     - [X] Package Managers